pbedn/pbedn.github.io/content/post/2019-python-pep-summary-2.md

 ```

-Common beginner mistake is to put keyword argument before the positional in the function, then we get SyntaxError.
+Typical beginner mistake is to put the keyword argument before the positional in the function; then we get SyntaxError.

 ```python
 f(a=1, 2, 3)